DevAkaya/Elysium/Mindboard/Philosophy/The Akayan Sermon.md

 -- WIP “If you spend your time chasing butterflies, they will fly away.
 If you spend your time building your garden, the butterflies will come to you.
 And if they don’t, you still have a beautiful garden.”

--- WIP “If you spend your time chasing butterflies, they will fly away.
-If you spend your time building your garden, the butterflies will come to you.
-And if they don’t, you still have a beautiful garden.”